 People including friends and family, as well as work colleagues, often come to me looking for advice on how to solve a particular problem they are experiencing, like how to lose weight or make more money.
 First, I have them describe how this is affecting their lives and much of a pain point they consider it to be.
 The simple answer?
 Think of a pain point as a problem, which may be either real or only perceived.

-You are currently reading this blog maybe you are experiencing some struggles in your life or know someone who is, and would like to make some positive changes but not sure how to overcome these pain points.
+Maybe you are experiencing some struggles in your life or know someone who is, and would like to make some positive changes but not sure how to overcome these pain points.

 There are four guideposts we need to consider for you to begin leveraging pain to create more joy in your life.